Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 After confirming the death of [[Nindinzego]] and [[Kikonu]] the party climbs up the two sheer drop offs constituting the way from the other dungeon related entrance.
 Faced with an Iron gate with a woman on it and funerary alcoves branching from the way in perpendicular fashion.
 Part of the room is collapsed and contains flowing motes of light.
 Knowledge these Alcoves contain the previous commanders of [[Brinewall Village|Brinewall]]
 Still not having found anything they believe will help [[Ameiko Amatatsu|Ameiko]] they make sure they have searched the entire cavern system and dungeon under [[Brinewall keep]].
 They discover a secret sea cliff walk path that leads straight into the chamber that housed [[Nindinzego]].
 Making their way back up to make sure they have cleared the ground floor they encounter [[Naoto no Hatsuyuki|Noe Icemark]], a short [[Varki]] woman with two shortswords at her sides, poking the dead bodies of the [[Trogolodytes]] the party had killed in the 'throne room'. [[Naoto no Hatsuyuki|Noe]] Accompanies us after hearing our business because she loves a mystery.
 Proceeding to the back of the throne room they encounter the only door they had not yet explored due to chasing after [[Kikonu]] earlier.
 Using a skeleton key they aquired at some point they find It contains a hallway leading to stairs both down and up.
 As they enter soldiers of blood coagulate into being and instead of attacking thank the adventurers for the death of [[Kikonu]].
 One of the next rooms greets them with a decrepit body opening the door which approaches [[Ochitsuite Arashi|Ochi]] and [[Grayson]] and attacks.
-After dispatching the [[Wight]] they enter the room he came from and find it to be an officers quarters in disarray as if raided or attacked.
+After dispatching the [[Andril Kortun|Wight]] they enter the room he came from and find it to be an officers quarters in disarray as if raided or attacked.
 On the desk they find letters addressed to and from [[Andril Kortun]] the commander of [[Brinewall keep]].
 The last of the letters is hastily scribbled and describing the attack on the keep by Ninja and [[Oni]].
 The party returns the way it came and then takes the stairs leading downward.
 There are empty raided vaults here.
 An Ominous shadowy [[Tian]] man confronts them.

 >"I know this name"